tunylund/shared-state/client/README.md

 * `enum ACTIONS` Predefined actions that the system uses for basic setup
   * `INIT` An action that is used to get the ID from the server.
-  * `OPEN` Triggered when the connection is happily established.
+  * `CONNECTED` Triggered when the connection is happily established.
   * `CLOSE` Triggered when the connection is closed.
   * `ERROR` Triggered with any error from the system
   * `PING (internal)` An action sent by the clients for gathering lag statistics